 Not all jobs are location independent of course, and so it’s not possible for everybody to take a workation.
 If you’re a plumber or a police officer or a factory operative, you can’t exactly do your work from hundreds of miles away.

-1. You don’t use up your vacation or holiday allowance
+1. A workation doesn’t use up your annual leave allowance

-At Career Gappers, our focus has always been on how to take travel career breaks and why time off work is good for you.
+For many years now, Lisa and I have been using this blog to advocate for the value of long-term time off work and helping people with how to take travel career breaks.
 That’s still very important to us.
 But at a time when working life has changed for so many people, workations offer a great alternative to build more exploration and relaxation into your life without leaving your job or taking a long break.

 When taking a workation, it doesn’t eat into your annual leave for vacations and holidays, because you are doing your job while on the trip.
 This means you can still take your regular time off work throughout the year to travel, wind down, or however you want to use it.

-It’s very important to actually do this; if you take a workation but then don’t use your regular leave allowance, it defeats the purpose.
-Treating it as actual time off, when in reality you are working, could be a quick path to burnout.
+Treating a workation as actual time off, and then not taking your leave days, could be a quick path to burnout.
 In the USA, in particular, lots of people don’t take their assigned annual leave, and evidence suggests they are missing out on the many benefits of taking a break.

-So: take workations, but take complete breaks from work as well!
+Workations are great, but make sure you take complete breaks from work as well.

 2. Your workflow isn’t disrupted